Active screws: Emergent active chiral nematics of spinning self-propelled rods: Introduction

-In contrast, most work on active chiral particles has focused on objects on a plane that spin around the axis perpendicular to the plane \cite{Bechinger2016,Liebchen2022,Bowick2022} (\cref{Fig chiral-self-propelled,Fig spinners}).
+In contrast, most work on active chiral particles has focused on objects on a plane that spin around the axis perpendicular to the plane \cite{Bechinger2016,Liebchen2017,Liebchen2022,Bowick2022} (\cref{Fig chiral-self-propelled,Fig spinners}).
 Systems with this type of chiral motion include bacterial and sperm cells close to surfaces \cite{Riedel2005,Lauga2006,Petroff2015,Li2024d,Aranson2022}, microtubules \cite{Kim2018}, FtsZ filaments \cite{Dunajova2023}, as well as L-shaped self-propelled colloids \cite{Kummel2013} and magnetic spinners \cite{Grzybowski2000,Soni2019a}.
 Another class of spinning active particles are rollers, such as Quincke rollers \cite{Bricard2013}, which spin around an axis in the same plane but perpendicular to the self-propulsion axis (\cref{Fig rollers}).
 In all these cases, the axes of rotation and translation are different.
 Here, we introduce \emph{active screws} as a class of active particles for which the axes of rotation and translation are the same (\cref{Fig screws}).

 Rotation and translation along the same axis are common in microswimmers, for example in bacteria propelled by helical flagella.
 In that case, however, the swimmer is torque-free, and hence the rotation of the flagella is compensated by a counter-rotation of the cell body \cite{Wadhwa2022,Elgeti2015,Lauga2016}.
 The swimmer therefore experiences no net rotation, and it exerts a torque dipole.
 In contrast, we focus on active screws moving on surfaces, such as gliding bacteria, which rotate their entire body in the same direction and are therefore driven by a torque monopole.
-Recent work started to describe the intracellular flows that power this type of gliding motility \cite{Lettermann2024,Hueschen2024}.
-However, perhaps with the exception of the vortices formed by crescent-shaped malaria parasites \cite{Patra2022}, the collective behavior of active screws remains largely unaddressed.
+Recent work started to describe the intracellular flows that power this type of gliding motility \cite{Lettermann2024,Hueschen2024} and to analyze single-cell trajectories \cite{Lettermann2025,Lettermann2026,Vilfan2026}.
+However, the collective behavior of active screws is only beginning to be addressed \cite{Patra2022,Athani2025,Chahal2026}.